wmorgan/dcos-docs/1.8/usage/tutorials/task-labels.md

 When you deploy applications or containers in a DC/OS cluster, you can associate a tag or label with your deployed components in order to track and report usage of the cluster by those components.
 For example, you may want to assign a cost center identifier or a customer number to a Mesos application and produce a summary report at the end of the month with usage metrics such as the amount of CPU and memory allocated to the applications by cost center or customer.

-## Assigning Labels to Applications and Tasks
+# Assigning Labels to Applications and Tasks

-You can attach labels to tasks either via the **Services** tab of the DC/OS web interface or from the DC/OS CLI using the Marathon HTTP API.
+You can attach labels to tasks either via the **Services** tab of the DC/OS web interface or from the DC/OS CLI.
+You can specify more than one label, but each label can have only one value.

+## Assign a Label from the DC/OS Web Interface

 From the DC/OS web interface, click the **Services** tab.
 You can add labels when you deploy a new service or edit an existing one from the **Labels** tab.

-When you deploy the application, the label name and value will be associated with it.
-You can query the label using the Marathon HTTP API.
-You can specify more than one label, but each label can have only one value.
+## Assign a label from the DC/OS CLI

 You can also specify label values in the `labels` parameter of your application definition.

-    $ vi myap.json
+    $ vi myapp.json

     {
         "id": "myapp",